 Building on the successful model of the Clinton Global Initiative, which brings together world leaders to take action on global challenges, President Clinton launched the Clinton Global Initiative University (CGI U) in 2007 to engage the next generation of leaders on college campuses around the world.
-Each year is an opportunity for students to attend a meeting where they will discuss solutions to pressing global issues.
-Nearly 1,200 attendees will come together to make a difference in the five focus areas

 The University of Houston is committed to sending students to CGI U by providing financial support for a select numbers of participants upon acceptance into CGI U. To receive travel funding applicants must:

 *Students who receive funding from the Center for Student Involvement are required to travel as a group.
 Funding includes transportation to / from the CGI U Meeting and lodging only.

 Students selected to travel to CGI U, who attend and fully participate in the annual conference are eligible to apply for additional funding toward their CGI U commitment.